 You will use non-quantitative and quantitative data including the interpretation of index numbers and calculations such as ratios and percentages.

-There are 3 exams of 2 hours each at the end of the second year.
+There are 3 exams of 2 hours each at the end of the your course.

 Question papers use a variety of assessment styles including multiple choice, short answer, data response, essay and case studies so that students feel more confident and engage with the questions.
 Real life case studies will be used wherever possible to make it easier for you to relate to.